This article was updated on September 11th, 2023

 Dogs get nauseous too, and it’s brought on by several culprits like a change in diet, motion sickness, eating something they shouldn’t have, allergies, medications, and more.
 If your dog is feeling queasy, they might lick to self-soothe, because they’re hyper salivating, or to get the bad taste out of their mouth.

-If your dog is excessively licking, has bad breath, is drooling more than usual, or is having difficulty chewing their food—then it’s time to see the doggy dentist.
+If your dog is excessively licking, has bad breath, is drooling more than usual, or is having difficulty chewing their food—then it’s time to see their vet.
 They could have chomped on something sharp or have inflamed gums, known as gingivitis.

 If your dog has a habit of repeating everyday activities like excessive licking, pacing, or patterned barking, they could have canine compulsive disorder (CCD).
-While all dogs can develop this disorder, certain breeds including German Shepherds and Australian cattle dogs are genetically dispositioned for the condition.
+While all dogs can develop this disorder, certain breeds, including German Shepherds and Australian cattle dogs, are genetically predispositioned for the condition.

 Just like older humans, older dogs can develop dementia.
 It’s called cognitive dysfunction syndrome (CDS) and can cause issues with sight, hearing, and smell.
 It might also contribute to some bizarre behaviors like excessively licking their toys, walking in circles, and snapping at their tail.